 - Change your footwear.
 Wearing the right kind of shoes is very important.
 Choose shoes that have a wide toe box, and which are flat or low heeled.
 If you wear leather make sure that the material is soft.
 High heels, and shoes with pointed toes, should be avoided.

 - Orthotics.
-These are special shoe inserts that decrease the pressure on the bunion.
-They can be purchased OTC (over the counter) or be custom made.
+These are special shoe inserts that reduce bunion pain by decreasing the pressure on it.
+Orthotics can be bought over the counter or be custom made.
 Your GP will advise you as to the most suitable solution for you.

-- Ice packs.
-The application of an ice pack can help reduce inflammation and pain.
-You may need to do this several times a day.
+- Icing.
+The application of an ice pack several times a day can help reduce inflammation and pain.

 - Padding.
-Pads over a bunion will help to prevent it from rubbing against the shoe, thus minimising the pressure on it.
+Pads placed over a bunion will help to prevent it from rubbing against the shoe, thus minimising the pressure on it.

 - Medication.
-Anti-inflammatory drugs such as ibuprofen, and pain-killers such as paracetamol may help to reduce pain and inflammation.
+Anti-inflammatory drugs such as ibuprofen, and pain killers such as paracetamol may help to reduce pain and inflammation.

-It’s important to note that, although non-surgical treatments provide pain relief, they won’t improve the appearance of your foot.
+Note that, although non-surgical treatments provide symptomatic relief (pain relief), they won’t improve the appearance of your foot.

 Treatment – surgical

-In some cases, surgery may be required.
-This can include anything from removing parts of bone and fusing joints, to creating completely new joints.
+In some cases, surgery may be indicated.
+This can include anything from removing portions of bone and fusing joints, to creating completely new joints.